nyima-tenzin/reactnd-project-myreads/README.md

 # MyReads Project

 This is a simple Single Page Application built using React Library.
-The application let you search a book and add them to one of the shelves namely - Currently Reading, Want To Read & Read.
+The application let you search books and you can add them to one of the shelves namely - Currently Reading, Want To Read & Read.
 Once you have the books on the shelves, you can also move between the shelves easily.

+The shelves display books with its image, and its title and author information underneath.

 ### To get started, follow the following steps: